 Do not hesitate to go off the beaten track to discover the particularities of the villages with their elegant and authentic half-timbered houses.

 Most Beautiful Villages, favorite village of the French, unique half-timbered church in Alsace…

 The common characteristic of the villages of Schleithal, Hunspach and Kuhlendorf is their originality.
 Schleithal, a few kilometers from the border with Germany, is a village-street, built on 3.5 km along its main street.
 This constitutes a regional record and is worth to the commune the title of longest village in Alsace.
-The town of Hunspach, labeled one of "Most Beautiful Villages of France" since 1982 and elected Favorite Village of the French 2020, has houses with curved windows that allow you to see without being seen.
+The town of Hunspach, labeled one of the "Most Beautiful Villages of France" since 1982 and elected Favorite Village of the French 2020, has houses with curved windows that allow you to see outside without being seen.
 Finally, Kuhlendorf is a small village which holds an architectural treasure: the only half-timbered church in Alsace dating from 1820, listed as a historical monument.

 White villages, flowery villages

 All our villages are worthy of appearing on postcards and in particular Seebach considered one of the most beautiful and harmonious from the architectural point of view in Alsace; Hohwiller, one of the few in Northern Alsace to be labeled 4 flowers to towns and villages in bloom; or even Oberbronn, a former winegrower's town which has kept a special character with its picturesque alleys, with the oldest houses in the territory of Alsace Verte, some of which date from the 17e century.
 To Hoffen, rue du tilleul has a long succession of half-timbered houses where geraniums, an institution in Alsace, adorn the balconies and form such a photogenic ensemble.
 Finally, to Obersteinbach, climb the Wachtfels rock to admire the view of this village nestled in the heart of the Northern Vosges Regional Park.